-Dr Aynharan Sinnarajah joined the Division of Palliative Care, Queen’s University (and Lakeridge Health) as the Dr. Gillian Gilchrist Chair in Palliative Care Research.
-The appointment is effective June 1, 2021, for a five-year term.
+Dr. Aynharan Sinnarajah joined the Division of Palliative Care, Queen’s University (and Lakeridge Health) as the Dr. Gillian Gilchrist Chair in Palliative Care Research on June 1, 2021, for a five-year term.
 The chair is a joint appointment between the Department of Medicine at Queen’s University and the Department of Medicine at Lakeridge Health in Oshawa, Ontario and is awarded to a clinician-scientist with a proven record of academic, leadership and clinical success in palliative care.
-As the Gilchrist Chair, Aynharan Sinnarajah will engage in clinical practice, including teaching, supervision and mentorship of undergraduate and graduate students and postgraduate trainees.
+As the Gilchrist Chair, Dr. Sinnarajah will engage in clinical practice, including teaching, supervision and mentorship of undergraduate and graduate students and postgraduate trainees.
 In addition, he has taken on the Division Head of Palliative Care at Lakeridge Health where he will work to advance palliative care provisions, improve and standardize palliative care across all Lakeridge sites.

-Aynharan received his B.Sc. in Biological Sciences at the University of Toronto, where he also earned his MD and completed his residency in Family Medicine.
-In 2004, Aynharan completed his Fellowship in Palliative Medicine at the University of Calgary, and in 2014 he earned his Masters in Public Health (Quantitative Methods) from Harvard University.
+Dr. Sinnarajah received his B.Sc. in Biological Sciences at the University of Toronto, where he also earned his MD and completed his residency in Family Medicine.
+In 2004, he completed his Fellowship in Palliative Medicine at the University of Calgary, and in 2014 he earned his Masters in Public Health (Quantitative Methods) from Harvard University.
 He has served as an Assistant Professor and a Clinical Lecturer at the University of Calgary, in the Division of Palliative Care.
-Aynharan worked as a Palliative Care Consultant Physician for Alberta Health Services – Calgary Zone (2004-2021) and was also their Medical Director from 2014-2019.
+Dr. Sinnarajah worked as a Palliative Care Consultant Physician for Alberta Health Services – Calgary Zone (2004-2021) and was also their Medical Director from 2014-2019.